wazeHQ/geo_redirect/README.md

 	  	config: 'geo_cfg.yml'
 	  }

+### Custom logic to skip the redirection

+You can pass a block to the `:skip_if` option to provide custom logic to skip the redirection.

+    Rails.application.middleware.use GeoRedirect::Middleware, skip_if: ->(req) { req.bot? }

+will ignore requests from bots (the code inside the block is just pseudo-code).

 ### Debugging

 You can add a `logfile` path string when adding the middleware if you want it to log some of its decision process into the file.
 This is useful when working on your configuration YAML.

 	Rails.application.middleware.use GeoRedirect::Middleware, logfile: 'log/geo_redirect.log'